Ownership confusion

 Complete registration, transfer or renewal through our registrar.

 See availability, support status and pricing first.
-For taken domains, we can also show transfer or renewal readiness before handoff.
+For registered domains, we can also show transfer or renewal information (if available).

 Domains rarely fail because of one dramatic event.
 They usually fail because ownership, email trust and continuity were never made deliberate.